hetvshah/bProductive/README.md

 * implement functionality for edit
 * fix bug where currentUser.displayName is null just when the user immediately signs in
 * make responsive
-* fix big where time tracker display doesn't show when something else is clicked
+* fix bug where time tracker display doesn't show when something else is clicked